A new approach to evaluating Malmsten's integral and related integrals: The value of and a generalization of

 \subsection{A new method for evaluating $\Delta_1$}

 We evaluate \eqref{he2r} with $\ln{x}$ replaced with $\ln{(x^2 + a^2)}$ for real values of $a$.
 The latter integral yields integrals \eqref{he2r} at $a=0$.
 This integral was proven differently via contour integration in Blagouchine's paper \cite[(4.1.1.1)]{bib1}.
-A generalization via contour integration can also be found in \cite[p.~80]{bib1}. \begin{lemma}[Blagouchine] Let $\Re\,b>0$.
+A generalization via contour integration can also be found in the same paper \cite[p.~80]{bib1}. \begin{lemma}[Blagouchine 2014] Let $\Re\,b>0$.
 Then

 \end{lemma}